Reading time: 4 minutes

 2017 | UniSuper | UniSuper |

-SuperRatings executive director Kirby Rappell says innovation in the pension space has been disappointing overall given the large numbers of members entering retirement phase.
-Against this backdrop, he says QSuper’s release of its new pension product was one of last year’s highlights.
+Prior to the 2025 awards, QSuper had won the top award six times.
+Rappell says innovation in the pension space has been disappointing overall given the large numbers of members entering retirement phase.

-Rappell says QSuper’s annuity-like lifetime pension is an example of the concept of income layering in retirement.
-The ideas is that you put part of your retirement balance in a product like the lifetime pension to be used for essential spending but not your entire balance.
+QSuper’s annuity-like lifetime pension is an example of the concept of income layering in retirement.
+The idea is you put part of your retirement balance in a product like the lifetime pension to be used for essential spending but not your entire balance.
 You then use other pension accounts exposed to markets and potential capital growth for discretionary spending.

 The bottom line

-The annual pension fund awards are a great way to check what the best funds are doing right at a particular point in time, but your search shouldn’t end there.
-Over the next few years, more funds are expected to launch innovative pension products that reduce the risk of outliving your savings, so when retirement beckons it’s important to compare pension funds.
+The annual pension fund/retirement offering awards are a great way to check what the best funds are doing right at a particular point in time, but your search shouldn’t end there.
+Over the next few years, more funds are expected to launch innovative pension products that reduce the risk of outliving your savings, or provide more flexibility around how you withdraw income, so when retirement beckons it’s important to compare pension funds.

 Leave a Reply